smartfog/fogflow/doc/en/source/onepage.rst

 between IoT devices and Orion Context Broker, for the purpose of transforming and preprocessing raw data at edge nodes (e.g., IoT gateways or Raspberry Pis).

-To monitor system resource usage either on cloud node or on edge node can be done with the help of system monitoring tools.
-Here in FogFlow we use Metricbeat, Elasticsearch and Grafana in short EMG.
-With this set of tools we can monitor the FogFlow edge nodes that join with FogFlow cloud node on the fly.
+Fogflow system health can be monitored by system monitoring tools Metricbeat, Elasticsearch and Grafana in short EMG.
+With these tools edges and Fogflow Docker service health can be monitored.
+Metricbeat deployed on Edge node.
+Elasticsearch and Grafana on Cloud node.

 As illustrated by the following picture, in order to set up FogFlow System Monitoring tools to monitor system resource usage.